 Most common MIS surgeries include laparoscopy (appendicitis, hernia, and gallstone), gynecology (hysterectomy, vaginal cyst removal), urology (kidney stones and prostate), and ophthalmology (cataract and LASIK).

-According to Bengaluru-based market research firm RedSeer, in the coming years with the increase in awareness, more medical professionals skilled to perform these surgeries, the availability of these services will increase.
+According to Bengaluru-based market research firm RedSeer, in the coming years, with the increase in awareness and more medical professionals skilled to perform these surgeries, the availability of these services will increase.

 “Notably, as the cost of the surgeries is comparatively lower, these procedures will see higher demand in the smaller cities and towns wherein affordability is a major constraint,” the report said.